deadc0de6/dotdrop/docs/howto/symlink-dotfiles.md

 ## Link children

-This feature can be very useful for dotfiles when you don't want the entire directory to be symlink but still want to keep a clean config files (with a limited number of entries).
+The `link_children` option can be very useful for dotfiles when you don't want the entire directory to be symlink but still want to keep a clean config files (with a limited number of entries).

+This option set on a file that is not a directory will make any operation on the dotfile fail.

 *Make sure to do a backup of your dotfiles with something like `cp -r <my-important-dotfile>{,.bak}`*